Depressive Psychosis

 Depressive psychosis defined

-Psychosis involves an episode of losing touch with reality and experiencing delusional thinking.
-In some cases, it can involve hallucinations of visual, auditory, or tactile stimuli that are not present.
+In some cases, psychosis can involve hallucinations of visual, auditory, or tactile stimuli that are not present.
 For example, someone experiencing depressive psychosis may hear the voices of people who aren't present or believe someone is trying to poison them.
 Psychosis can also involve confusing or incoherent thoughts and speech alongside a feeling of dissociation (being disconnected from your body).

 Major depressive disorder with psychotic features is a severe mental health condition, especially when left untreated.
 Suicide, self-harm, or accidents may be of concern with psychotic depression since the person believes what they are experiencing is real or that they don't have control over it.
+However, several methods can effectively treat symptoms of this mental health challenge, including psychotherapy, medication, and electroconvulsive therapy (ECT).

 The National Alliance on Mental Illness (NAMI) estimates that approximately 20% of people with major depression also have symptoms of psychosis.